HeshanKarunaratne/aws/README.md

 443 .
 An ELB enables online traffic to be distributed across multiple?
 - AZ is the solution

+444 .
+A business must keep its data near to its core consumers.
+Which AWS cloud advantage satisfies this requirement?
+- Global Footprint is the solution

+445 .
+What should the organization use instead of opening SSH ports and handling SSH keys to remotely access instances?
+- AWS Systems Manager Session Manager is the solution

+446 .
+A client wants to develop and construct a new workload on AWS cloud but lacks the necessary skills in AWS related technologies.
+Which of the following AWS programs may a client use to accomplish that goal?
+- AWS Partner Network Consulting Partners is the solution

+447 .
+Which AWS solution enables rapid setup and management of a new multi account AWS environment?
+- AWS Control Tower is the solution

+448 .
+A corporation want to connect to AWS from a distant office through a private, low latency connection.
+Which strategy is advised for meeting these requirements?
+- AWS Direct Connect is the solution

+449 .

 ### Notes

 - AWS Budgets: Set custom budgets that alert you when you exceed your budgeted threshold